 Testosterone/Androstendione/Androstendiol/DHEA Trenbolone (Finajet, Parabolan) (Metabolite)

-...and related compounds *specimen is considered positive when Testosterone/Epitestosterone ration is greater than 6
+…and related compounds *specimen is considered positive when Testosterone/Epitestosterone ratio is greater than 6″

 Constitution of the Amateur British Powerlifting Union

-- The business ownder and/or Director of the Amateur British Powerlifting Union is Emma James who is also the owner of the AWPC license and has agreed to lease that license to the Amateur British Powerlifting Union until such time she has the right to withdraw that license.
-The Amateur British Powerlifitng Union shall be hereinafter referred to in this document as "the Club".
+- The business owner and/or Director of the Amateur British Powerlifting Union WPC UK Ltd who is also the owner of the AWPC license and has agreed to lease that license to the Amateur British Powerlifting Union until such time she has the right to withdraw that license.
+The Amateur British Powerlifitng Union shall be hereinafter referred to in this document as “the Club”.
 The Amatuer British Powerlifting Union, its intellectual property, web site, domain, name, trade mark, formation and all associated properties belong solely to Emma James.